 Breaking Barriers in VERMONT History (PDF)

 Topic Suggestions and Primary Sources from the National Archives

-Topic Ideas Website and Topic list from Minnesota History Day
+Topic Ideas Website, Master Topic List and Novice Topic List from Minnesota History Day

 Research resources in Vermont (PDF)